Daniel Goleman: Biography

 Daniel Goleman grew up in a Jewish household in Stockton, California, the son of Fay Goleman (née Weinberg; 1910–2010), professor of sociology at the University of the Pacific, and Irving Goleman (1898–1961), humanities professor at Stockton College (now San Joaquin Delta College).
 His maternal uncle was nuclear physicist Alvin M. Weinberg.

 Goleman attended Amherst College, graduating magna cum laude.
 He also attended the University of California at Berkeley through Amherst's Independent Scholar program.
 He went on to earn a Ph.D. in clinical psychology at Harvard University.

 Goleman studied in India using a pre-doctoral fellowship from Harvard and a post-doctoral grant from the Social Science Research Council.
 While in India, he spent time with spiritual teacher Neem Karoli Baba, who was also the guru to Ram Dass, Krishna Das, and Larry Brilliant.
 He wrote his first book based on travel in India and Sri Lanka.

-Goleman then returned as a visiting lecturer to Harvard, where during the 1970s his course on the psychology of consciousness was popular.
+Goleman then returned as a visiting lecturer to Stanford, where during the 1970s his course on the psychology of consciousness was popular.
 David McClelland, his mentor at Harvard, recommended him for a job at Psychology Today, from which he was recruited by The New York Times in 1984.